Fall (Once Upon a Time)

 "Fall" is the ninth episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on November 30, 2014.

 In this episode, Belle and the fairies work on an antidote; Emma and Elsa search for Anna; and in Arendelle, Anna and Kristoff learn that 30 years have passed.

+Title card

+Elsa and Anna's parents' sailing ship lies with Gerda's message in a bottle to her daughters on the bottom of the sea.

 Plot

-Opening sequence

-In the forest, snow falls over Elsa and Anna's parents' ship at the bottom of the sea.
-Gerda's message to her daughters lies on the ocean floor.

 Event chronology

 The Arendelle events take place more than thirty years after "Smash the Mirror", and before "Heroes and Villains".
 The Enchanted Forest events take place concurrently with the events in Storybrooke, after the scene with Ariel and Prince Eric on Hangman's Island in "The Jolly Roger" and before "The Dark Swan".
 The Storybrooke events take place after "Smash the Mirror".

 In Arendelle and at sea

 After Ingrid's freezing spell on Arendelle wears off, Anna (Elizabeth Lail) and Kristoff (Scott Michael Foster) unfreeze and are trying to formulate a plan to find Elsa when Hans (Tyler Jacob Moore) and his brothers arrive to imprison them for assumed treason.
 Anna and Kristoff manage to escape and decide to go to the pirate Blackbeard (Charles Mesure), to look for the wishing star which they can use to free Elsa, who is trapped in a magic urn that Anna unintentionally caused when she was under the Spell of Shattered Sight in the previous episode, "Smash The Mirror".

 They tell Black Beard that they will pay for the wishing star with his weight in gold, but Hans and his brothers suddenly appear and tell Anna and Kristoff that this a set-up.
 Hans then says that Arendelle has been frozen for 30 years, which surprises the couple.
 As they worry about what may have happened to Elsa and what the Snow Queen has done since then, they havs their hands tied with rope and are put in a trunk, which is then locked and dumped into the sea by Hans and Blackbeard so Hans and his brothers can take over Arendelle while Anna and Kristoff prepare for their fate.

 Anna and Kristoff try to escape the trunk as it fills with water.
 Kristoff is able to free himself from the ropes and helps Anna with hers as she grieves.
 Starting to lose hope, she starts reciting her marriage vows because she wants to be married to Kristoff before she dies.
 Kristoff stops her, saying that he will only marry her after they escape and continues to comfort her.
 As the trunk is almost completely filled with water, they are suddenly brought to the beach in Storybrooke because Elsa wished for Anna on the Wishing Star, which is revealed to be Anna's necklace that Elsa gave her for her wedding in the first episode.